barneskl84/Getting_Cleaning_CourseProject/CodeBook.md

 ##activities
-descriptive label for the activity being measured Walking
+descriptive label for the activity being measured -Walking
-Walking Upstairs
+-Walking Upstairs
-Walking Downstairs
+-Walking Downstairs
-Sitting
+-Sitting
-Standing
+-Standing
-Laying
+-Laying

 ##Columns 3-79
 Various measurements from the accelerometers and gyroscopes averaged